Oxford Philharmonia Constitution

 - The position of Conductor is only open to conductors who are current students of the university.

-- Elections: A notice advertising the vacancy of Conductor of the Orchestra will be posted in the Music Faculty by Monday 2nd week of Hilary term, requesting CVs of candidates, and outlining the selection procedure.
+- Elections: A notice advertising the vacancy of Conductor of the Orchestra will be posted in the Music Faculty and on the orchestra’s website and social media channels by Monday 2nd week of Hilary term, requesting CVs of candidates, and outlining the selection procedure.
 An announcement will be made to the Orchestra to the same effect at the rehearsal immediately after the notice goes up.
 The closing date for applications, interview dates, and audition dates will be decided by the existing Conductor and Manager, based on what most conveniently fits into the rehearsal schedule.
 Also, the Conductor will decide the length of the excerpts to be conducted and the number of candidates to go through to the audition stages (ideally there should be at least three candidates to go through).

-- The following Hilary Term candidates will conduct a miniature orchestra of Philharmonia players in a well-known piece chosen by the outgoing Conductor, then proceed to an interview.
+- During Hilary Term candidates will conduct a miniature orchestra of orchestra players in a well-known piece or piece of recent repertoire chosen by the outgoing Conductor, then proceed to an interview.
 Those short-listed will then be invited to conduct the Orchestra playing the current repertoire in an audition.
 The interview panel shall consist of the Conductor, Manager, any other members of the Committee who wish to attend, and at least 1 independent expert.
 After the auditions have taken place, the Orchestra will vote by secret ballot (based on a transferable vote system – see below).
 The Manager and Conductor will count up the votes, and the scores will not be released, except on an individual basis, if one of the unsuccessful candidates auditioning wishes to know his / her total.
 The name of the successful candidate will be announced as soon as possible to the Orchestra and candidates.

 - The Voting System: At the start of the auditions, a form shall be given to each Orchestra player present, listing the names of all candidates.
 There shall also be a “Reopen Auditions” option.
 If this option proves to be in the majority when all the votes are counted, then the post of Conductor shall be advertised for a further period, following which the election procedure shall begin again.
 After all the auditions have taken place, players should list their top 3 preferences and return the forms to the Manager.
 The first count shall be of the first preferences.
 If one candidate has a straightforward majority, then s/he shall be declared the new Conductor of the Orchestra.
 In the event of a tie, all forms which give a first preference to the last-placed candidate shall be removed, and their 2nd choices taken into account.
 If there is still a tie, the process shall continue with the votes for next lowest-placed candidate, etc. If there is still a tie when the process cannot be continued further, the existing Conductor shall have the casting vote.